 Representative: Junior and Senior athletes have multiple opportunities to play at a more advanced level and represent their State at National competitions.
 To represent your state you need to trial and pass a selection process.
 Please note that although AJVC and AJBVC have ‘junior’ in their name, they encompass the following divisions, which are technically senior – U19, U21 & U23.

-Other: There are other opportunities like refereeing or coaching for senior players to stay engaged in the sport.
+Other: There are other opportunities like refereeing or coaching for players to stay engaged in the sport.

-volleyball queensland @ 2024
+volleyball queensland @ 2026